julyankb/Natural-Language-Processing/final-project_placename-disambiguation/README.md

-## Component of Natural language processing final course project.
+## Component of natural language processing final course project.

 - Task is to disambiguate a list of location names in a document by considering the presence of other locations names in the document.